rohanrobinson/athena-frontend/DataModel.md

 ## Quotes Collection
-Consists of individual documents corresponding to individual quotes.
+Consists of individual documents corresponding to individual quotes.<br>
-Each document will store basic information about its quote (ie. id, philosophy, author, date etc) along with the actual text of the quote and corresponding sentiment tags.
+Each document will store basic information about its quote (ie. id, philosophy, author, date etc)<br>
+along with the actual text of the quote and corresponding sentiment tags.<br>
 {
     _id: 0980982,
     philosophy: "Platonic",